dainylcua/dc-portfolio/README.md

 # dc-portfolio

-*Welcome to the GitHub repository for Dainyl Cua's web portfolio !*
+*Welcome to the GitHub repository for Dainyl Cua's web portfolio!*

 ## Projects Showcased

-_More details can be found on each of the respsective pages._
+_More details can be found on each of the respsective project repositories._

 [Dev-to-Dev](https://github.com/dainylcua/dev-to-dev): A full-stack CRUD forum developed in a group using Django and PostgreSQL.
 I took up the task of full-stack developer and GitHub manager for this project.